gon555551/tone_ind/README.md

 Scripts for a code indicator bot using [discord-py](https://github.com/Rapptz/discord.py) and [masterlist](https://toneindicators.carrd.co/#masterlist).

 Simply use a tone indicator, like ``/srs``, anywhere in your message (as long as it's separated from other words with a space), and a message will be sent in the same channel explaining what it means.
-The message will be a reply without mentioning the user.
+The explanation will be a reply to the original message, without mentioning the user.

-Only reads the first tone indicator used.

 ### Available commands\*:
 - ``t?all``: get a DM with the use-explanation